Hampden, Maine

 Hampden is a town on the Penobscot River estuary in Penobscot County, Maine, United States.
 The population was 7,709 at the 2020 census.
+It contains a census-designated place of the same name.
 Hampden is part of the Bangor metropolitan statistical area.

 History

 The town was originally called Wheelersborough after its original settler, Benjamin Wheeler.
 It was incorporated on February 24, 1794, and named after the English patriot John Hampden.

 During the War of 1812, on September 3, 1814, about 400 local militia under the command of Brigadier General John Blake of nearby Brewer attempted to hold off a superior force of British regulars at Hampden.
 The American line, however, collapsed before a charge and was quickly routed.
-The Americans suffered one fatality with eleven wounded, and the British lost two (one an officer).
-A civilian spectator was also killed.
+The Americans suffered one fatality with eleven wounded, and the British lost two (one an officer) but unfortunately a civilian spectator was also killed.
 The British fleet, which under command of Sir John Coape Sherbrooke (then lieutenant governor of Nova Scotia) had recently captured Castine, looted Hampden and nearby Bangor.
 They were trying to capture the USS Adams, a frigate with 750 men which had fled up the Penobscot River and anchored at Hampden.
-The crew of Adams, under Captain Charles Morris, burned the ship to prevent her capture and subsequently escaped overland.
+The crew of the Adams, under Captain Charles Morris, burned the ship to prevent her capture and subsequently escaped overland.

 General Blake and two other officers, Lieutenant-Colonel Andrew Grant of Hampden and Major Joshua Chamberlain of Brewer (grandfather of Civil War general Joshua L. Chamberlain), were court-martialed in Bangor in 1816 for their part in the defeat.
 Blake and Chamberlain were both exonerated, but Grant was cashiered.